themeum/tutor/readme.txt

 * Image Answering
 * Ordering
 Looking for the best LMS for WordPress?
 Get Tutor and start your e-learning website immediately.

+= Expanded Features through Integrations =

+Tutor LMS integrates with various third-party tools and services to enhance features and functionality.
+Some key integrations include:

+ChatGPT - Use the power of ChatGPT in Tutor LMS
+Weglot - Translate course content into multiple languages BunnyNet - Generate human-like audio files from the course text Zoom - Enable live video conferencing within courses Google Meet- Enables video meetings and communication for online courses Divi Builder, Oxygen Builder, Elementor- These page builders allow customization of the eLearning platform and course content.
+GamiPress- Gamifies the platform by awarding points and achievements to learners for their progress.

+These key integrations with Tutor LMS extend its capabilities for a more powerful and connected learning management system.

 == Screenshots ==